chuckcscccl/rustlr/chapter6.md

 Rustlr (since version 0.3.93) can generate such structures automatically.
-Most of bumpalo's usage is well-encapsulated, although `bumpalo = "3"` does need to be adde to the crate's dependencies.
+Most of bumpalo's usage is well-encapsulated, although `bumpalo = "3"` does need to be added to the crate's dependencies.
 The easiest way to enable bumpalo is through enhancements to the [Lexsource][lexsource] structure.
 The following code fragment demonstrates how to envoke a parser generated from an `auto-bump` grammar,